Within

 Or, four bell towers issuant from base Gules, windows Or.
 Motto around the shield: «Linaje Lanzagorta Otxoa · Catalunya · Barcelona» Sable over a scroll Argent.

-Coat of arms painted by me, in plain tinctures, contoured in Sable, with a semi-circular external shape and with a texturized finishing.
+Coat of arms depicted by me, in plain tinctures, contoured in Sable, with a semi-circular outer contour and with a texturized finishing.

 Blazon keywords: Or, Gules, Sable, Argent, Four, One, Bell tower, Issuant from base, Port and windows, Within, Motto (identification) and Scroll.